rmunn/commandline-wiki-clone/Option Attribute.md

 Default Gets or sets mapped property default value. it's Set by the Parser when no optin is passed in the commandLine.

+When `Default` is set to null it may be ignored and the default values are set to:

+ - The IEnumerables are initialized to empty arrays rather than null.
+ - All value type ( int, long ... ) can not be null and the Parser set the default values as described in [Default values of C# types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/default-values)

-Default property is object type and need to be casted as in the below example.
+Default property is object type and need to be casted (Unboxing) to an explicit conversion.

 Parser may fire an Exception when it can't convert the value to the target type.

+The following example show Unboxing the Default Explictly:

 ```cs
 class Options